Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | anga-hp.com |

-A cozy live house in Chiba City that opened in 1997 and relocated and reopened at its current location in 2003.
-The stage features an upright piano and hosts everyone from beginners and cover bands to professional artists.
-Various events are held here, including performances for those aged 10-20, pub rock for adults, and open mics.
-With a low barrier to entry, it's the perfect place for people stepping into a live house for the first time.
+Opened in 1997, relocated and renovated to the current location in 2003 — an intimate live house in Chiba City.
+The stage features a permanently installed upright piano, with performances ranging from beginners and cover bands to professional artists.
+Various events are held, including 10s-and-20s-only events, pub rock for adults, and open mics.
+With low barriers to entry, this is the perfect place for someone setting foot in a live house for the first time.

 Inage K'S DREAM